vibhor-mehrotra/MyAwesomeRide/README.md

 ## FAQ

-Q: What does SUT stand for in Unit test?
+Q: What does SUT stand for in Unit test? <br />
-A: SUT stands for System Under Test.
+A: SUT stands for System Under Test. <br />

-Q: Instead of directly using data(from: url) method of URLSession from two different places, why did you not use NetworkServices from within UIImageview+ImageServices to fetch image from URL?
+Q: Instead of directly using data(from: url) method of URLSession from two different places, why did you not use NetworkServices from within UIImageview+ImageServices to fetch image from URL? <br />
 A: Because I have created UIImageview+ImageServices as a reusable extension over ImageView and don't wish to tie it to a specific project.
 I could have injected NetworkServices() inside this extension but then it won't be easily reusable and we would have to always make sure that we inject a concrete implementation of NetworkServicesProtocol.

 If we plan on exporting this extension as a third party, this implementation would make it easy to use for all stakeholders